P introspection with logging_tree

 Last week I finally managed to provoke our tech lead into using the 'F-word' in conversation.
 The trigger for this outburst was none other than HTTP status codes, and my desire to invent a new one.
 This was clearly beyond the pail.

-I have since retreated from my original stance (a custom status code), but have committed a change to . . .
+I have since retreated from my original stance (a custom status code), but have committed a . . .

 This is the opening doc that we share with new team members, outlining what